GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Data Creation

 \section{Data Creation}

-Building on this framework, we curate the AuxSolidMath dataset to support model training.
+We curate the AuxSolidMath dataset to support training and evaluation of auxiliary-line reasoning in solid geometry.
 As illustrated in Figure~\ref{fig:pipeline}, our data creation pipeline proceeds through four progressive steps: \textbf{automated problem identification, automated deduplication and diagram extraction, structured data extraction, and manual verification}.
 The pipeline standardizes raw exam problems into semantically aligned, high-quality multimodal instances that support training vision-language models for auxiliary-line geometric reasoning (More details in Appendix~\ref{app:data_creation}).
 Figure~\ref{fig:data_example} shows an example from the dataset.
 Each instance is represented as a five-tuple consisting of the \textit{problem description}, \textit{the final answer}, \textit{the auxiliary-line description}, \textit{the original diagram}, and \textit{the auxiliary-line diagram}.

-\textbf{Automated Problem Identification.} We curate AuxSolidMath from 350+ authentic high-school geometry exam sets by automatically selecting problems that explicitly require auxiliary-line constructions.
-A two-stage filter consists of cue-verb retrieval in reference solutions (e.g., ``connect,'' ``construct,'' ``draw,'' ``establish'') and verification of paired diagrams (original and auxiliary-line-annotated), retaining only items that meet both criteria.
+\vpara{Automated Problem Identification.} We curate AuxSolidMath from over 350 authentic high-school geometry exam sets using a two-stage filter that selects problems explicitly requiring auxiliary-line constructions, based on cue-verb retrieval from reference solutions and verification of paired original and auxiliary-line–annotated diagrams.

-\textbf{Automated Deduplication and Diagram Extraction.} We automatically deduplicate the dataset and extract paired diagrams to ensure unique and high-quality instances. \textbf{Problem Deduplication.} Duplicates are detected by textual matching, and only the first occurrence is retained. \textbf{Diagram Extraction.} For each retained problem, we extract the original and auxiliary-line-annotated diagrams and apply OpenCV-based filtering to discard low-resolution or unclear images.
+\vpara{Automated Deduplication and Diagram Extraction.} We automatically deduplicate the dataset and extract paired diagrams to ensure unique and high-quality instances.
+Duplicates are detected by textual matching, and only the first occurrence is retained.
+For each retained problem, we extract the original and auxiliary-line-annotated diagrams and apply OpenCV-based filtering to discard low-resolution or unclear images.